brunocalmon/vscode-dir-to-text-converter/README.md

 - **Directory Conversion**: Converts only the contents of the current directory.
 - **File Conversion**: Converts only the currently open file.
 - **Split File Conversion**: Splits a large file into smaller parts for easy processing, saving them within a structured output directory.
+- **Read DTT Command**: Reads a `.dttc` file, verifies its validity, and updates the corresponding files in the repository based on the key-value pairs defined in the `.dttc` file.
 - **.dttcignore**: A .gitignore-like to skip undesired files or folders.

 ## Technologies Used